 3. Set aside some time for daily reading.
 We make time for what is important to us.
 If you are not in the habit of reading the Bible daily, why don’t you schedule fifteen minutes at the start of your day to read?
 Even five minutes a day, consistently, will help you create a habit that will bear eternal fruit.
 If you schedule this time daily, it will become a part of your routine.
 If you have to write this in your calendar to remember it, do it.
 What gets scheduled, usually gets done.

 5. Use a Bible Reading Plan.
 There are some great ones available on-line that will help guide you in your Bible reading.
 I mentioned the YouVersion app above.
 They have some excellent reading plans that focus on so many different topics.
+I normally have two or three YouVersion plans going at any one time.
 Check them out!

 Can you think of any others things that you would recommend to help someone get more out of their Bible reading time?

-Annie and I are serving the Lord in the US and in Brazil.
+Annie and I are serving the Lord in the US, Africa, South America, India, and wherever else God leads.
 Would you consider a gift to help us continue having a powerful impact in so many lives?
 Just click here to get involved.
 Thanks so much!